Lloyd Hotel

-Lloyd Hotel is a hotel housed in a historic building in the Eastern Docklands of Amsterdam, commissioned by the Royal Holland Lloyd (Koninklijke Hollandsche Lloyd).
+The Hoxton, Lloyd Amsterdam is a hotel housed in a historic building in the Eastern Docklands of Amsterdam, commissioned by the Royal Holland Lloyd (Koninklijke Hollandsche Lloyd).
 Founded as a hotel, it initially housed travelling immigrants.
-Later, it was used as a detention centre and was also home to artists' studios.
+Later, it was used as a detention center and also housed artists' studios.
 It is an official national monument of the Netherlands.
+It operated as the Lloyd Hotel from 2004 until 2022 and was re-opened after extensive refurbishment as The Hoxton, Lloyd Amsterdam in September 2023.